Work: Gommino

 Description

-“Della Valle’s idea was to incorporate rubber into luxury footwear design: 133 small holes in the sole which accommodate small rubber studs.
-It was to become the distinguishing feature that still identifies Tod’s products today.
-The studs, in fact, define an iconic style that transcends trends and tastes”, from “Le parole delle cose”, Chiara Alessi.
+“Della Valle’s breakthrough idea was to incorporate rubber into luxury footwear design with 133 small holes in the sole, each housing a rubber stud.
+This was destined to become the defining feature that still identifies Tod’s products today.
+Indeed, these studs outline an iconic style that transcends passing trends and tastes,” says Chiara Alessi.

-Gommino (rubber stud) is a moccasin that was reinterpreted and produced by Diego Della Valle for Tod’s in 1983 with the emphasis on comfort and elegance.
-To the high quality leathers, Della Valle added the company’s distinctive idea: cover the sole with 133 rubber studs, which became the hallmark of the shoe, making the “Gommino” an internationally recognized style icon.
+The “Gommino” (rubber stud) is a moccasin created by Diego Della Valle for the Tod’s brand in 1983, reinterpreting this classic shoe with a newfound emphasis on comfort and elegance.
+To the premium quality leathers, Della Valle added the company’s signature touch: a sole covered in 133 rubber studs.
+This became the shoe’s hallmark, elevating the “Gommino” into an internationally recognized style icon.

-The 133 rubber studs vary in size to improve the sole’s grip on the ground.
-Each stud is like a sensory extension of a precise part of the foot, increasing its proprioception.
-The sole continues up the back of the heel allowing greater sensitivity and reducing stress on the foot, as in shoes for sports runners.
-There are different models of Gommino for the various seasons, but there are always 133 studs.
+The 133 rubber studs vary in size to optimize the sole’s grip.
+Each stud acts as a sensory extension of a specific part of the foot, enhancing its proprioception.
+The sole extends up the back of the heel to allow for greater sensitivity and reduce foot stress, much like modern running shoes.
+While different models of the Gommino are released across the seasons, the count always remains exactly 133.

-A project that also leaves a metaphorical footprint: Tod’s have not only left an imprint of elegance.
-They have created a versatile shoe that is perfect for every occasion.
-In a very short time, their moccasins became a lasting symbol of Italian savoir faire, quality and style.
+It is a project that also leaves a metaphorical footprint: Tod’s didn’t just leave an imprint of elegance; they created a versatile shoe perfect for any occasion.
+In no time at all, their moccasins became an enduring symbol of Italian savoir-faire, quality, and style.

-“Before being a brand, Tod’s is a name with an international sound that is easy to understand and pronounce, but whose feet are firmly planted in the Regione Marche” from “Le parole delle cose”, Chiara Alessi.
+“Before being a brand, Tod’s is a name with an international sound—easy to understand and pronounce—but whose feet are firmly planted in the Marche region,” notes again Chiara Alessi.

 Gommino scarpa – duration 0:31